Nis-03/ML-and-data-analysis-projects-1/bollywood movies analysis/README.md

 This project analyzes the content of top-grossing Bollywood movies by extracting dialogue from subtitle files, generating a document-term matrix using TF-IDF, and visualizing the most common words using word clouds.

 Project Overview
 The goal of this project is to analyze the dialogue content of the top 3 highest-grossing Bollywood movies from the last five years to determine which words and themes are most commonly mentioned.
-The analysis focuses on categories like romance, violence, money, and other prominent themes.

 Steps Involved
-Subtitle Extraction: Extract dialogue from .srt subtitle files for each movie.
+1.Subtitle Extraction: Extract dialogue from .srt subtitle files for each movie.
-Text Preprocessing: Clean the extracted text by removing special characters, stop words, and performing lemmatization.
+2.Text Preprocessing: Clean the extracted text by removing special characters, stop words, and 3.performing lemmatization.
-TF-IDF Analysis: Create a document-term matrix using the TF-IDF method to identify important words in the dialogue.
+4.TF-IDF Analysis: Create a document-term matrix using the TF-IDF method to identify important words in the dialogue.
 Word Cloud Visualization: Generate word clouds for each movie to visualize the most common words.
 Tools and Libraries Used
 Python